📌 Overview

 The use of Postgres by Aura faces all kinds of common Postgres scaling challenges.

-- Replication.
-Due to needing to read after write and the possibility of high replication lag, read replicas have historically not been used for read queries.
+• Replication.
+Due to needing to read immediately after write operations and the possibility of high replication lag, read replicas have historically not been used for read queries.

-- IOPS consumption exceeded quota.
-It was critical to avoid exceeding the provisioned IOPS (PIOPS) allocation, otherwise queueing and high latency resulted.
+• IOPS consumption exceeded quota.
+It was critical to avoid exceeding the provisioned IOPS (PIOPS) allocation, otherwise queuing and high latency resulted.

-- During the high load period, the Postgres database faced very high client connections into the tends of thousands.
+• During the high load period, the Postgres database faced very high client connections into the tens of thousands.

 Christmas 2024 Retrospective